pgillet/spark-article/prerequisites.md

 # Pod Priority and Preemption

-In my project, we aim to run simultaneously multiple parallel Spark jobs.
+In my project, we aim to run multiple Spark jobs simultaneously in parallel.
 But some workloads have higher priority than others.
 If a job cannot be scheduled, the scheduler (here, Volcano) tries to preempt (evict) lower priority Pods to make scheduling of the pending Pod possible.
 To use priority and preemption capabilities, we must first create the necessary `PriorityClasses`: